eerkela/bertrand/docs/source/content/motivation.rst

 Limitations of Numpy/Pandas
 ---------------------------
-Consider a pandas Series containing the integers 1 through 3:
+Consider a pandas series containing the integers 1 through 3:

 .. doctest:: limitations

     >>> import pandas as pd
     >>> pd.Series([1, 2, 3])
     0    1
     1    2